Student Support Services

 - Tutorial Assistance: Individualized tutoring and referral to campus/departmental tutoring.

-TRIO Support Student Services participates annually in TRIO National Day of Service, which is a nationally a nationally organized event between colleges and universities across the country that unite together to bring awareness and advocate for TRIO Programs.Student Support Services is a fully-funded TRIO program of the U.S. Department of Education in the amount of $228,186.00 annually.
+TRIO Support Student Services participates annually in TRIO National Day of Service, which is a nationally organized event between colleges and universities across the country that unite together to bring awareness and advocate for TRIO Programs.Student Support Services is a fully-funded TRIO program of the U.S. Department of Education in the amount of $228,186.00 annually.
 Sec.
 402D HIGHER EDUCATION ACT OF 1965 SEC.
 402D.20 U.S.C 1070a-14.

 Monday - Friday: 8:00am - 5:00pm